Sefer Nizzahon Yashan

-Sefer Nizzahon Yashan (ספר ניצחון) "The (old) Book of Victory" is an anonymous 13th-century Jewish apologetic text that originated in Germany.
-The word "old" (Hebrew yashan, Latin vetus) has become attached to the title to distinguish the work from the Sefer Nizzahon of Yom-Tov Lipmann-Muhlhausen of Prague, written in the 15th century.
+Sefer Nizzahon (Yashan) (ספר ניצחון) "The (Old) Book of Victory" is an anonymous Jewish apologetic text that originated in 13th-century Germany.
+The word "old" (yashan) has become attached to the title to distinguish the work from the Sefer Nizzahon of Yom-Tov Lipmann-Muhlhausen of Prague, written in the 15th century.
 A modern edition was published by Mordechai Breuer in 1978, and a critical edition by David Berger in 2008.

-The work was known and responded to by Protestant Hebraists and polemicists including Johann Reuchlin, Sebastian Münster, Wolfgang Capito, Immanuel Tremellius, John Calvin, and Martin Luther.
+The work was known and responded to by Protestant Hebraists and polemicists, including Johann Reuchlin, Sebastian Münster, Wolfgang Capito, Immanuel Tremellius, John Calvin, and Martin Luther.